aahmad4/Dermatol/README.md

 Dermatol was made using Python, Kivy, and several machine learning libraries including Tensorflow, Keras, and Sci-Kit Learn.
 The machine learning component of the application is stored in the file "cancertech.h5", and was trained using the code from "cancer_tech.ipynb" which is stored in jupyter notebook format.
 The graphical user interface of the application was created with Kivy.

 # Repository Contents
 There are several components to the source code seen in this folder.
-The first component is the colelction of pictures in .png format.
+The first component is the collection of pictures in .png format.
 These images are used in the application.
 The second component of the application is the collection of .py files.
 These python files are main.py, specialbuttons.py, and database.py.
   * main.py:
     This file contains all of the main logic of the entire application: It is the where all components of the application come     together to function
   * database.py